 "And I think for us, the question is, 'How can we do a show about Fantasy Football?'
-Well, we couldn’t believe there hadn’t been one.
+Well, we couldn’t believe there hadn’t one.
 There are shows about people who make wedding cakes and there are shows about people who drive trucks on icy roads, and I don’t know anybody who drives a truck in the Yukon, but I know a lot of people who just lose their minds every Sunday in the fall."

-If you've watched "Archer," then you already know that, although it's animated, it's definitely not for kids...but just because it has a tendency to be filthy doesn't mean it can't be intelligent, too.
+If you've watched "Archer," then you already know that, although it's animated, it's definitely for kids...but just because it has a tendency to be filthy doesn't mean it can't be intelligent, too.